-So in this tutorial I will show you how to create a LCD style text effect using Pixelmator.
+So in this tutorial, I will show you how to create an LCD style text effect using Pixelmator.
 The whole process is quite simple and won't take you more than 30 minutes.

 Open Pixelmator and create a new document.
 I am using 1650x1080 pixels.
 After that fill the background layer with #191919

 Go to View>Show Gradients.
 Then add an new gradient preset by clicking with the right button of the mouse on an empty slot and select New Gradient.
 Create a gradient using black, dark grey, black, dark grey, black and dark grey like the image below.